-In 2007, Professors John Cacioppo and Steve Cole discovered that the genes of people who felt lonely were altered in ways that reduced their ability to fight off viruses and increased their risks of inflammatory diseases.
+In 2007, Professors John Cacioppo and Steve Cole discovered that feeling lonely altered people’s genes: it reduced their ability to fight off viruses and increased their risk of inflammatory diseases such as cancer.

 What they found was that the hedonistic lifestyles had no measurable effect on genes.
-But the genes of people who lived purposeful lives showed improved antiviral response and reduced risk of inflammatory diseases such as cancer and heart disease.
+But the genes of people who lived purposeful lives showed improved antiviral response and reduced risk of inflammatory diseases.
 Three larger studies have since shown similar results.

-This genetic effect implies that purpose is somehow connected with evolution, but that’s a story for another day.
+This genetic effect implies that purpose is somehow connected with evolution.
+But that’s a story for another day.